srkunze/xheap/README.rst

 No problem.
 Use ``XHeap``.

-If you wonder why there are four different heap implementations, it's a matter of speed.
+If you wonder why there are 4 distinct heap implementations, it's a matter of speed.
-More features basically mean, the heap is slower.
-So, you always could use XHeap for all features available but beware of the slowdown.
+Each additional feature slows a heap down.
+Thus, you could always use XHeap but beware of the slowdown.

 Checking Heap Invariant